apache/iceberg/CONTRIBUTING.md

 ### Awaitility

-Avoid using `Thread.sleep()` in tests as it leads to long test durations and flaky behavior if a condition takes slightly longer than expected.
+Avoid using `Awaitility` in tests as it leads to long test durations and flaky behavior if a condition takes slightly longer than expected.

 ```java
 deleteTablesAsync();